FIMP Dark Matter in Clockwork/Linear Dilaton Extra-Dimensions: Example of the sums over KK-gravitons

 for the case $T\ll m_1/2$, as reported in eq.~\eqref{eq:gammaann}.
+Remind that the integral stops at $s=M_5^2$, as it is the limit of validity of the EFT considered.
 For the case $T\gg m_1/2$, the analytical computation is much more involved as it requires integrating over a huge number of resonances.
 All the analytical approximations have been validated by comparing with the numerical calculations.